Thought Leadership • April 08, 2025

-A tie-out is a slang phrase that refers to reconciling data from different sources.
+A tie-out binder, or support binder, is a slang phrase that refers to reconciling financial data from different sources.
 Let's consider how this works when it comes to the practice of filing financial statements.

 What Is a Financial Statement Tie-Out?

-Within the context of financial statements, a financial statement tie-out means making sure that the numbers in the financial statements, like a 10-Q, agree with the numbers in the audit.
+Conducting a tie-out for a financial statement means making sure that the numbers in the financial statements, like a 10-Q, agree with the numbers in the audit.
 If there is a difference, it must be reconciled.
-The process is time intensive, but financial reporting software makes it faster and easier to complete.
+This is critical for compliance with SOX or GAAP standards, as any mismatched figures can be a red flag that raises the attention of auditors.
+The process can be time-intensive, but financial reporting software makes it faster and easier to complete.
+The process also can uncover deeper issues in a finance team’s processes or data integrity so they can be resolved as quickly and thoroughly as possible.

 Purpose and Process of Tie-Outs